-AMC Entertainment chairman and CEO Adam Aron said the movie-chain-turned-meme-stock had a "transformational" second quarter after raising $1.25 billion in fresh capital, boosting its total liquidity to a record high of more than $2 billion.
+AMC Entertainment chairman and CEO Adam Aron said the movie-theater-chain-turned-meme-stock had a "transformational" second quarter after raising $1.25 billion in fresh capital, boosting its total liquidity to a record high of more than $2 billion.

 As of June 30, AMC has fully reopened its 593 domestic theatre locations and approximately 335 of its international theatre locations.
 The company has also broken pandemic-era attendance records with more than 22 million guests returning to watch the latest blockbuster films during the quarter.